AndreVarandas/minecraft-scripting-ts-starter/README.md

 This starter contains a simple build process and TypeScript compilation for Minecraft.

-This was taken from the original repo available here [https://github.com/microsoft/minecraft-scripting-samples](https://github.com/microsoft/minecraft-scripting-samples) - they also include a nice tutorial - you can follow along here, check the README.md for the tutorial [https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter](https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter)
+> This was taken from the original repo available here [https://github.com/microsoft/minecraft-scripting-samples](https://github.com/microsoft/minecraft-scripting-samples) - they also include a nice tutorial - you can follow along here [https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter](https://github.com/microsoft/minecraft-scripting-samples/tree/main/ts-starter)

 This readme shows how you can use Betas APIs experiment to build out simple gameplay styles.
 You can use this project as a starter for your own scripting projects.